sarahstrong314/MCR3U/4 - Exponential Functions/1 - Introduction to Exponential Functions.md

 All exponential functions have the independent variable occurring only once in an exponent.

+Investigation: Using Desmos, graph the exponential functiosn above, and verify that they are all indeed functions.

+Investigation: How to exponential functions differ from linear and quadratic functions in terms of their equations, their finite differences in tables of values, and their graphs?

 ### Properties of Exponential Functions

 The **base** of an exponential function is the base to the exponent the variable is in.